Board and Management Team

 Victor McConvey OAM RN MACN

-Parkinson’s Clinical Nurse Consultant – Manager, Health Team, Clinical and Support Services
+Parkinson’s Clinical Nurse Consultant – Director of Health Services

 Victor has been a nurse for 25 years and has worked in the area of neurology for the past 18 years.
 He has worked in clinical management and service development positions in both Australia and the UK, including establishing the Parkinson’s Nurse Specialist position in Leeds, UK.